aosman101/tfl-realtime-lakehouse/README.md

 [![OpenLineage+Marquez](https://img.shields.io/badge/lineage-OpenLineage%20%2B%20Marquez-blue)](#)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-This project offers a laptop-friendly, cost-free opportunity to learn data engineering by showcasing a complete, small-scale, realtime "lakehouse" pipeline that utilises live arrival data from Transport for London (TfL) as its source.
-It is designed to be interactive, allowing you to explore each layer, iterate rapidly, and understand the integration points involving data ingestion, storage, transformation, quality assurance, and lineage tracking.
+This project offers a laptop-friendly, cost-free opportunity to learn data engineering by featuring a comprehensive, small-scale, and real-time "lakehouse" pipeline that utilises live arrival data from Transport for London (TfL) as its primary source.
+It is designed to be interactive, enabling you to explore each layer, iterate quickly, and gain a deeper understanding of the integration points related to data ingestion, storage, transformation, quality assurance, and lineage tracking.

 Here's an overview of the high-level workflow:
 - **Ingest (Realtime):** Retrieve live arrival information by calling the TfL Unified API.